 How often should I replace a hot water bottle?

 The ACCC recommends replacing your hot water bottle every year because rubber does deteriorate over time, although PVC options tend to be more durable.
 All hot water bottles sold in Australia are marked with a ‘daisy wheel’ date, which indicates the date the bottle was manufactured, so you’ll know when it’s time to replace it.

 Are hot water bottles dangerous?

 Hot water bottles can cause serious burns if they burst or leak, which is why it’s important not to use boiling hot water in them.
 They could also cause flushing if placed directly on the skin, but this usually disappears quickly.
 You should also never use a hot water bottle where babies or children may come into contact with them.

-*Prices taken from respective retailers and correct as of May 2020.
+*Prices are taken from respective retailers and correct as of March 2022.